25+ Winter Centerpiece Ideas for Cozy Vibes on Your Table

 Give mason jars a wintery upgrade

 You probably have a few mason jars somewhere around.
-Give them a seasonal twist with faux snow, cranberries, and candlelight.
+Give them a seasonal twist that ties in beautifully with your broader winter decor by adding faux snow, cranberries, and candlelight.

 A bit of water, a floating tealight, and a few berries create such a charming effect.
-Twine wrapped around the rim or a tiny pinecone glued on top adds even more warmth.
+Twine wrapped around the rim or a tiny pinecone glued on top adds warmth, especially if your setup leans farmhouse or cozy cottage.

 Cinnamon sticks around the outside smell amazing, and jars arranged in odd numbers look especially eye-catching.